 Achieving ATS allows you to demonstrate to colleagues and future employers your mastery in teaching and learning and helps you advance your career into more senior roles.
 You’ll also gain Chartered Teacher Status.

 Once you have achieved ATS you are eligible to upgrade your membership to a Fellow and use ATS as a designation in your signature and on your CV, which is a great way to impress future employers.

-Achieving ATS is a 12-month development programme, which typically requires you to work three to four hours a week on your portfolio.
+Unlike a qualification, ATS is a self-guided 12-month development programme, You'll typically be required to work three to four hours a week on your portfolio.
 As you near the end of the programme you can expect to put in more hours.